clebert/aws-simple/README.md

 ## Quick Overview

-`aws-simple` allows you to easily create and deploy an API Gateway with a custom domain and optional alias record, make static files available via S3 and e.g. provision a BFF (Backend for Frontend) via Lambda.
+`aws-simple` allows you to easily create and deploy an API Gateway with a custom domain and optional alias record, host static web resources via S3, and provision public backend APIs via Lambda.
 In addition, a local DEV server can be started to emulate the resulting AWS infrastructure.

 ### aws-simple-example

-For a quick impression, an [example project][aws-simple-example] is available that consists essentially of a React component that retrieves text from a Lambda BFF using a `React.useEffect` hook and displays it.
+For a quick impression, an [example project][aws-simple-example] is available that consists essentially of a React component that retrieves text from a Lambda function using a `React.useEffect` hook and displays it.
 Parcel is used for bundling and TypeScript as language.

 ## Motivation